Trusted by Global Clients & Partners

 Argentina ranks 1st in Latin America and 26th globally on the 2025 EF English Proficiency Index, making it the most English-friendly country in the region for foreign investors and their families.
 This high level of English proficiency is particularly notable in business, education, and urban centers, where international companies, service providers, and younger generations often communicate fluently in English.

 As a full member of Mercosur, Argentine citizens can live, work, and establish businesses freely in four neighboring countries (Brazil, Paraguay, Uruguay, and Bolivia) without requiring additional visas or permits.
+Mobility extends further to Mercosur associated states (Chile, Colombia, Ecuador, Peru, Guyana, Suriname) under separate agreements.
 This regional integration grants Argentine nationals unique mobility and economic privileges, creating access to a combined market of over 270 million people.

 The investment visa program allows applicants to include their immediate family members in the same application.
 This typically covers the applicant's spouse and dependent children.
 This enables the entire family to relocate together and benefit from residency, education, and healthcare access in Argentina.

-Future investors who obtain Argentine citizenship through the investment route should not automatically become Argentine tax residents solely because they receive an Argentine passport.
-This clarification was introduced by Law No. 27,802 (Ley de Modernización Laboral), published in the Official Gazette on March 6, 2026.
-Article 194 of this law amended Article 116 of the Income Tax Law, stating that foreign individuals who obtain Argentine citizenship by naturalization through “relevant investments” under Article 2 of Citizenship Law No. 346 will not be considered Argentine tax residents merely as a result of that naturalization.
+One of the most important benefits for international investors is the tax framework introduced by Article 194 of Law No. 27,802 (Ley de Modernización Laboral), enacted on March 6, 2026.
+The amendment to Article 116 of the Income Tax Law establishes that foreign nationals who obtain Argentine citizenship through "relevant investments" under Article 2 of Citizenship Law No. 346 will not be considered Argentine tax residents solely by virtue of that naturalization.

 Under Argentina's proposed Citizenship by Investment framework (DNU 524/2025, Article 1), foreign nationals who make a relevant investment contributing directly to the country's economic development may be eligible to apply for citizenship through an accelerated route.